derekfountain/zx-spectrum-diagnostics/README.md

 It only samples a couple of dozen addresses to check the Z80 is following the expected sequence, but if it is that means the Z80, and it's control, data and address buses are all functioning correctly or very close to correctly.

+## ZX Signal Headers

+The board has 3 rows of 20 pins ready for soldering header sockets to.
+(They're labelled J201, J202 and J203.)
+The prototype board shown in the photos has two of these rows populated with sockets.
+All except one (~12V) of the Spectrum's edge connector signals are brought out to these connectors, and so they allow for jumper wires to be inserted which in turn allows for simple connection to a meter or oscilloscope.
+I found this very handy.